Coniferr/Disord-Enhanced/README.md

   Makes some small changes to discords look.
 Screenshots below showing off some of what is changed.
 This also only works with dark mode.

+!!
+Notice this does not work on light mode !!

 # Profiles & Screenshare

 ![Profiles](https://i.imgur.com/TwnZAdt.png)